zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Failures are contained within isolated tasks, preventing cascading effects.

 Authentication-related workflows (such as SingPass integration) are handled using stateless Lambda sequences.
-This includes secure handling of login protocols (PKCE), access tokens, and encrypted identity claims—without retaining sensitive state between steps.
+This includes secure handling of login protocols (PKCE), access tokens, and encrypted identity claims—all without compromising sensitivity between steps.

 Further improvements to be introduced over time: